-One other option is to create your own pencil bags in the hoop.
 This works for users who have a machine with a fairly large max hoop size.
-Here are two fun ITH designs to consider:
+Here are two other fun ITH designs to consider:

 Embroidering shoelaces has been a fun back-to-school embroidery project idea now that my older daughter finally knows how to tie shoes!